benhutchins/greenhat.py/README.md

 - `--push` will perform a `git push` after each `git commit`, makes the script much slower.
 - `--no-sleep` will skip the `0.5s` sleep between commits, making the script much faster but uses a lot more resources.
-- `--whathtecommit` will use [whatthecommit.com](http://whatthecommit.com/) to generate commit messages.
+- `--whatthecommit` will use [whatthecommit.com](http://whatthecommit.com/) to generate commit messages.
 - `--verbose` will output additional data to let you see overall process.

 These arguments should go before `<n>` and the optional `<date>` arguments.